Updated Dec 2020

-The Botulinum toxin is a very powerful molecule due to its effect on neurotransmission.
-It works by interfering with communication between the endings of cells in the nervous system (neurons), more precisely in acetylcholine-mediated communication.
-In simple term, it helps to prevent muscle contraction and therefore reduce wrinkle formation.
-Furthermore, it also disrupts the neurotransmission for the skin to sweat, hence its popular use in treating excessive sweating.
+In simple terms, Botox works by interfering with communication between the cell endings in the nervous system to cause paralysis.
+When injected into the face, Botox helps to prevent muscle contraction and therefore reduces wrinkle formation.
+It also disrupts the neurotransmission for the skin to sweat, hence its popular use in treating excessive sweating.

-Another myth surrounding the use of the Botulinum toxin is that it cannot be used at the lower 2/3 of the face.
-On the contrary, the depressor muscles in the neck, chin and corners of the mouth can in fact be targeted to lift up the face in unison.
-BTX can also be used to get rid of the platysma bands as well as on the chewing muscles (i.e. masseters) for facial slimming.
-In the hands of advanced injector, BTX can be used in many areas to rejuvenate one’s appearance without compromising any facial expression.
+A myth surrounding the use of Botox is that it cannot be used in the lower two-thirds of the face.
+On the contrary, the depressor muscles in the neck, chin and corners of the mouth can be targeted to lift up the face in unison.
+Botox can also be used to soften crows feet around the eyes as well as on the chewing muscles (i.e. masseters) to achieve facial slimming.
+In the hands of an advanced injector, Botox can be used in many areas to rejuvenate one’s appearance without compromising any facial expressions.

-BTX injections in the midface should only be attempted by an experienced clinician.
-This is to avoid limiting facial expression in particularly smiling.
-With the discovery of hyaluronic acid based dermal filler, restoration of volume and wrinkle softening can easily be achieved in the midface to achieve the desired result, in a much better and safer way.
+Botox injections in the midface should only be attempted by an experienced clinician.
+This is to avoid limiting facial expression, in particular when smiling.
+With the discovery of hyaluronic acid-based dermal filler, restoration of volume and wrinkle softening can easily be achieved in the midface with good results.
 Combination therapy is the new way of rejuvenation.